 The Spaces Content Delivery Network (CDN) is available at no additional cost.
 The transfer allowance that comes with the base Spaces subscription covers both CDN bandwidth and origin bandwidth.
 Transfer between the origin and the edge servers is calculated as part of the transfer allowance.

-Spaces are currently available in NYC3, AMS3, SFO2, and SGP1.
+Spaces are currently available in NYC3, AMS3, SFO2, SGP1, and FRA1.
 Spaces work with Droplets in all regions.
 The Spaces CDN is available in all regions where Spaces are available and includes many global edge locations.

 The CDN points of presence are in the following locations: